B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 It is interesting to note that all decimal numbers can be expressed as decimal fractions, that is, fractions whose denominator is a power of 10.

-In the junior grades, the study of decimal numbers is related specifically to the use of decimal notation to express these numbers.
+In the junior grades, the study of decimal numbers is related specifically to the use of decimal notation to express numbers.
 A number expressed in decimal notation is composed of two parts, the integer part and the decimal part.

 Example